verdiwm/colpetto/README.md

 focuses on modern versions (1.22+) to provide comprehensive bindings for newer libinput features and async capabilities.

+Colpetto also requires a modern rust version since it depends on edition 2024 which was introduced on rust 1.85

 ### Some other differences

 - Native tokio integration for async/await support with stream-based event